caoqiming/realtime-subtitle/README.md

 # realtime subtitle

-This is a realtime subtitle.
+This is an offline realtime subtitle program for M-series mac.

 ```bash
 # to run with a ui